johnbintz/plugin-wonderful/readme.txt

 If you want to refer to an ad by an arbitrary name, rather than the adbox id, you can give the specific ad a tag, and then use that tag instead of the adbox id in `the_project_wonderful_ad()`.
 For example, tag an ad with the name "header" and you can refer to it in your theme with:

 `the_project_wonderful_ad('header')`

+= How do I inject an ad into a blog post? =

+In the body of your post, place a `PW(adboxid|template tag)` reference:

+`This is my post, and here's an ad: PW(header)`

+You can use either the adbox's numeric ID or the template tag identifier for the ad.
+If you need to display the PW() tag on the page, escape the parenthesis:

+`Here's how you use Plugin Wonderful blog post tags: PW\(header\)`

 = How robust is placing ads in the RSS feed? =